Skip to main content

 Cons: Without clearly defined responsibilities important tasks may be overlooked; lack of structure means it can be difficult for some people to adapt.

-Market culture
+4. Market culture

-Focus is on maximizing profits with as little transaction cost between individuals and teams a possible (meaning unnecessary activity).
 As you can imagine, these kinds of organizations are often highly competitive internally and aggressive externally.

-Pros: Efficient; focus on customers, beating the market, and staying ahead; drive and ambition from employees.
+Pros: Efficient, focus on customers, beating the market, and staying ahead; drive and ambition from employees.

-Cons: Employee burn-out; too much competition leading to dishonesty and conflict; lack of investment in employees.
+Cons: Employee burnout, too much competition leading to dishonesty and conflict, lack of investment in employees.

 The competing value map